analyticsgym/analytics_fundamentals/0_sql/3_aggregate_functions.md

 ```

 #### Hypothetical-Set Aggregate Functions
-- next step bookmark 2/11
-- look similar to window functions but are not window functions
-- calculating the result of a hypothetical value as if it were part of the set of likes
+- calculates the result of a hypothetical value as if it were part of actual data
-- TODO: explore further; included in other DBs, explain difference with window functions

 ``` sql
 WITH social_media_posts(post_id, user_id, likes, post_date) AS (